Use of Copyrighted Materials

 - Is It Protected By Copyright?, American Library Association

-- When U.S. Works Pass Into the Public Domain, University of North Carolina
+- When U.S. Works Pass Into the Public Domain, Boise State University

 - Author’s Permission Guidelines, University of Chicago Press

-For further information, please contact your chair or director.
+For further information, please contact your conservatory/school director.